steveworld/search/search-mr/README.md

                          priorities - the priorities  are  used as weights to determine the fraction  of  total compute time that each job gets.
+  --dry-run              Run in local mode  and  print documents to stdout
+                         instead of loading them  into Solr.
+This executes the morphline  in  the  client  process  (without submitting a job  to  MR)  for quicker turnaround during early trial  &  debug  sessions. (default: false)
   --verbose, -v          Turn on verbose output. (default: false)

+Required arguments:
+  --output-dir HDFS_URI  HDFS directory to write  Solr  indexes to.
+Inside
+                         there one  output  directory  per  shard  will be generated.
+Example:    hdfs://c2202.mycompany.
+                         com/user/$USER/test
+  --morphline-file FILE  Relative or absolute path to  a local config file
+                         that contains one  or  more  morphlines.
+The file must     be      UTF-8      encoded.
+Example:
+                         /path/to/morphline.conf

 Cluster arguments:
-  Mutually exclusive arguments that  provide  information  about your Solr cluster.
+  Arguments that provide information about  your  Solr cluster.
 If you are not using --go-live, pass  the  --shards  argument.
-If you are building shards for  a  Non-SolrCloud cluster, pass the --shard- url argument one  or  more  times.
+If you are building shards for a Non-SolrCloud  cluster,  pass  the --shard-url argument one or more times.
+To build indexes  for  a replicated cluster with --shard- url, pass replica urls consecutively and  also pass --shards.
 If you are building shards for a  SolrCloud  cluster,  pass the --zk-host argument.
   Using --go-live requires either --shard-url or --zk-host.

   --shard-url URL        Solr URL to merge  resulting  shard into if using
                          --go-live.
 Example: http://solr001.mycompany.com: